gfburton/aiabrixen2024/_pages/venue.md

 Note: €3,40 tourist tax

-There are other options in the area around Bressanone, but many will require a car.
+There are other options in and around Bressanone.
+Those outside the city may require a car.
 There are also hotels in the nearby town of Klausen-Chiusa, which is around five minutes away by train, with a regular train service.
 Bolzano is around 40 minutes away by train.